 I have a Master's in Human Nutrition from University of Bridgeport, which has prepared me for working clinically with clients suffering from chronic disorders, such as gut and digestive health, immune dysfunction, microbial dysbiosis, hormonal imbalance, cardiovascular disease, fatigue, weight issues, and more.
 I am trained to work alongside your other health care providers, such as your primary physician or medical specialist.

-I am currently a resident at Dr Kara Fitzgerald's Functional Nutrition Residency Program, and on the path to become a nationally board Certified Nutrition Specialist (CNS), and NY State Licensed Dietitian/Nutritionist (LN, LDN).
+I recently completed my residency at Dr Kara Fitzgerald's Functional Nutrition Residency Program, and am on the path to become a nationally board Certified Nutrition Specialist (CNS), and NY State Licensed Nutritionist (LN).

 I am fully degree-trained in functional medicine, a clinical approach that utilizes nutrition, supplementation, herbs, and other lifestyle treatment modalities as therapeutic tools for clients to achieve optimal health and balance.
 You can learn more about Functional Medicine here.